Siege of Diu (1538): Assault on the fortress

-The Pasha however, intended on departing on 5 November, but was unable due to unfavourable weather.
-That night, two small galleys reached Diu with reinforcements and supplies, firing their guns and signal rockets.
 The following morning, a fleet of 24 small galleys was sighted and believing it to be the vanguard of the governor's rescue fleet, the Pasha hurriedly departed, leaving 1,200 dead and 500 wounded behind.
 Khadjar Safar then set fire to his encampment and abandoned the island with his forces shortly after.
 In reality, it was just a forward fleet under the command of António da Silva Meneses and Dom Luís de Ataíde, dispatched from Goa with reinforcements, supplies, and news that the governor would depart soon to their aid.
 Although they took no part in the fighting, the small force was triumphantly received within the ruined fortress by its last survivors.
 The Portuguese were by then critically low on gunpowder and supplies and with less than 40 valid men; in the final stages of the siege, the Portuguese record that even the women assisted in its defence.
 Catarina Lopes and Isabel Madeira are examples of two female captains who actively participated during the siege, they led a squad of female soldiers.
+Dona Isabel da Veiga, wife of Manuel de Vasconcelos and Ana Fernandes, wife of a physician, took some duties upon themselves to allow more soldiers to man the bulwarks, while also encouraging them and even being present at assaults.
+Ana "used to go round the fortress and the walls... telling each one how great was his obligation to be brave both to defend his life and to win honour.
+She did not take refuge in her house from firing" but carried the dead and wounded.